 It is a violation to be in a room where underage students are present and alcohol is being consumed.

-Guests of Manhattanville College students must abide by the rules that apply to their host.
-For example, if a guest of a student is of legal drinking age, but his/her host is not, then the guest may not consume alcohol on Manhattanville College premises.
-Manhattanville students are fully responsible for their guests’ actions on campus in regard to the Code of Conduct.
+Visitors of Manhattanville College students must abide by the rules that apply to their host.
+For example, if a visitor of a student is of legal drinking age, but his/her host is not, then the visitor may not consume alcohol on Manhattanville College premises.
+Manhattanville students are fully responsible for their visitors’ actions on campus in regard to the Code of Conduct.

 Distribution of alcoholic beverages is generally prohibited at student organization‐sponsored events, unless necessary permission is obtained (See Student Activities section).